 William Morris's typefaces:

 - Kelmscott Golden or Golden Type (1889-1890): a bolder re-design of the classical Jenson face, done while he ran Kelmscott Press.
 The punches were cut by E.P.
 Prince.
 It was based on Nicolas Jenson but darkened.
 ATF's copy of this was called Nicolas Jenson, just before 1900.
 Morris used it in many of the books in the Kelmscott Press.
 Ancient Roman was Keystone Type Foundry's adaptation in 1904 of the Golden type [Mac McGrew deems it comparable to Jenson Oldstyle].
+All matrices, punches and some of the types are in possession of Cambridge University Press.
 Digital versions include GoldenType (Elsner and Flake), GoldenType ITC (ITC), Kelmscott Roman (Nick Curtis), Kelmscott (Scriptorium), True Golden (Scriptorium), URW GoldenType (URW), URW GoldenTypeITC (ITC).

 - Chaucer (1892): an enlargement [in the sense of point size only!] of Troy.
 Wetzig mentions the date 1897.
 For a digital version, se Alter Littera Chaucer (2012).